-Light regulates plant photomorphogenesis.
-With a large number of genes which are involved in such photomorphogenesis processes were identified as light receptors (Datta et al., 2006; Kircher et al., 2002; Peter H. Quail, 2002), signal transduction factors (Gangappa et al., 2013; Osterlund et al., 2000)or degradation proteins (Crocco, Holm, Yanovsky, & Botto, 2010; Crocco et al., 2015; Delker et al., 2014), one of the immediate questions is how these genes act in a network to mediate various light-related phenotypes.
-It has been proved that there were multiple pathways that are interlinked to form a gene network of photomorphogenesis (Lau & Deng, 2012; H.-J. Lee, Park, Ha, Baldwin, & Park, 2017).
-Among these pathways, it is worth mentioning that the ones formed by a subset of family genes termed COL genes (Cheng & Wang, 2005).
-These family genes played multiple roles in plant development (Datta et al., 2006; Graeff et al., 2016; Muntha et al., 2018; Tripathi et al., 2017; Wang et al., 2014).
-As an effort toward COLs networking, we investigated the relationship between COL3 and COL13, and provided evidence that these two COLs and HY5 were connected together to form an HY5-COL3-COL13 regulatory chain that controls hypocotyl elongation in Arabidopsis(Fig. 7b).
-In addition, we also proposed a possible COP1-dependent COL3-COL13 feedback pathway, to optimize this regulatory pathway (Fig. 7b).
+Light regulates photomorphogenesis in plants.
+A large number of genes that are involved in such photomorphogenesis processes have been identified as light receptors (Datta et al., 2006; Kircher et al., 2002; Peter H. Quail, 2002), signal transduction factors (Gangappa et al., 2013; Osterlund et al., 2000) or degradation proteins (Crocco, Holm, Yanovsky, & Botto, 2010; Crocco et al., 2015; Delker et al., 2014).
+One of the immediate questions is how these genes act in a network to mediate various light-related phenotypes.
+It has been shown that multiple pathways are interlinked to form a gene network of photomorphogenesis (Lau & Deng, 2012; Lee, Park, Ha, Baldwin, & Park, 2017).
+Among these pathways, it is worth mentioning the ones formed by a subset of family genes termed the COL genes (Cheng & Wang, 2005).
+These family of genes plays multiple roles in plant development (Datta et al., 2006; Graeff et al., 2016; Muntha et al., 2018; Tripathi et al., 2017; Wang et al., 2014).
+As an effort toward COL networking, we investigated the relationship between COL3 and COL13 and provided evidence that these two COLs and HY5 were connected together to form an HY5-COL3-COL13 regulatory chain that controls hypocotyl elongation in Arabidopsis (Fig. 7b).
+In addition, we also proposed a possible COP1-dependent COL3-COL13 feedback pathway to optimize this regulatory pathway (Fig. 7b).

-Hypocotyl elongation is a genetically well-controlled process to response the light.
+Hypocotyl elongation is a genetically well-controlled process that responds to light.
 In Arabidopsis, several key genes are required for hypocotyl growth.
-Among these, COP1 is a negative regulator (McNellis, von Arnim, & Deng, 1994), while HY5 and COL3 are considered to be positive ones (Datta et al., 2006; Hardtke et al., 2000).
-A previous study showed that COL3 played roles in flowering and hypocotyl elongation (Datta et al.,

-2006), and COL3 is known to interact with B-BOX32 to regulate flowering(Tripathi et al., 2017).
-However, there has no research on how COL3 regulates hypocotyl elongation.
-To explore how the COL family genes, COL3 in particular, function in the regulation of hypocotyl elongation will be facilitated by identifying the downstream genes.
-In this study, we demonstrated that COL13, whose RNA accumulated to high level in hypocotyl (Fig.1), was one more positive regulator in the regulation of hypocotyl elongation under red light conditions.
-For example, overexpression of COL13 or knock down its transcript resulted in a shorter or longer hypocotyl, respectively (Fig. 2).
-To further define and characterize COL13, we analyzed genetic interactions between col13 and col3.
-Seedlings of the col13 and col3 mutants showed reduced inhibition of hypocotyl elongation in red light (Fig.3).
-Analysis of $col3 \ col13$ double mutants and COL13 transgenic plants revealed that COL3 is epistatic to COL13 with respect to hypocotyl elongation (Fig. 3).
-Given that $col3 \ hy5$ double mutants behaved like the hy5 mutation (Datta et al., 2006), we hypothesized that there is a HY5-COL3-COL13 regulatory chain for controlling hypocotyl growth.
-As expected, our data proved that HY5 directly targeted the promoter of COL3 and COL3 directly bound to the promoter of COL13 (Fig. 4a-c), indicating that HY5, COL3 and COL13 constitute a hypocotyl regulatory pathway.
+Among these, COP1 is a negative regulator (McNellis, von Arnim, & Deng, 1994), whereas HY5 and COL3 are considered to be positive (Datta et al., 2006; Hardtke et al., 2000).
+A previous study showed that COL3 plays a role in flowering and hypocotyl elongation (Datta et al., 2006), and COL3 is known to interact with B-BOX32 to regulate flowering (Tripathi et al., 2017).
+However, there has been no research on how COL3 regulates hypocotyl elongation.
+To explore how the COL family genes, COL3 in particular, function in the regulation of hypocotyl elongation, it will be facilitated by identifying the downstream genes.
+In this study, we demonstrated that COL13, whose RNA accumulated to a high level in the hypocotyl (Fig. 1), was one more positive regulator in the regulation of hypocotyl elongation under red-light conditions.
+For example, overexpression of COL13 or knockdown of its transcript resulted in a shorter or longer hypocotyl, respectively, (Fig. 2).
+To further define and characterize COL13. we analyzed the genetic interactions between col13 and col3.
+Seedlings of the col13 and col3 mutants showed reduced inhibition of hypocotyl elongation under red light (Fig. 3).
+Analysis of col3 col13 double mutants and COL13 transgenic plants revealed that COL3 is epistatic to COL13 concerning hypocotyl elongation (Fig. 3).
+Given that col3 hy5 double mutants behaved like the hy5 mutation (Datta et al., 2006), we hypothesized that there is an HY5-COL3-COL13 regulatory chain for controlling hypocotyl growth.
+As expected, our data showed that HY5 targeted the promoter of COL3 and COL3 directly bound to the promoter of COL13 (Fig. 4a-c), indicating that HY5, COL3, and COL13 constitute a hypocotyl regulatory pathway.